RedPitaya/Documentation/appsFeatures/applications/streaming/stream_options/stream_command_line.rst

     If you run the console client with no parameters, the help menu will open, displaying a list of settings and their respective acceptable values.

+The configuration file is located in the same folder as the client application.
+The file is named **config_<board_IP>.json** and contains the current settings of the streaming application.
+The file is created after the first configuration file request.

+.. _streaming_convert_tool:

 Convert tool
 --------------

 .. tabs::

-    .. group-tab:: OS version IN DEV
+    .. group-tab:: OS IN DEV or newer

         The convert tool allows you to convert the *.bin* file format into a *.csv*, *.tdms*, or *.wav* file.